exercism/v3/languages/elixir/exercises/concept/conditionals/.docs/instructions.md

 ```

 ### 3. Send an alert

+An engineer wants to be alerted when some events occur in the log.
+They would like to be notified if an `:error`, `:fatal`, or `:unknown` event occurs.

 Implement the `LogLevel.send_alert?/1` function to determine if an alert should be send based on the log line's label.